Rule Number 1: Procedures

 Example 8: A corporate entity which employs registered lobbyists hosts a charitable fundraiser for an arts museum, the event includes a sit-down dinner, and legislators are invited on a complimentary basis.
 The corporation has arranged the evening so that its representatives will be present at the dinner tables with the legislators with the expectation they will discuss the corporation's industry and its legislative concerns.
 The meal is subject to the statute which limits the number of meals.
 The lobbyist employer invited the legislators (unlike Example 7), paid for their dinners, and the event involved some discussion of industry and legislative issues so that the attendance of legislators was related to official duties (RCW 42.52.150)(5) and Advisory Opinion 1997 No. 10).

 Example 9: Following a committee meeting, a lobbyist invites some of the committee members to dinner at a local restaurant.
 The dinner conversation includes a discussion of a bill before the committee.
-In this example, if a recipient has not exceeded the calendar year limit of free meals under the statute, the lobbyist is present, and legislative business is discussed, the gift of the meal may be accepted under the infrequent occasions statute (RCW 42.52.150)(5) and Advisory Opinion 1998 No. 5).
+In this example, if a recipient has not exceeded the calendar year limit of free meals under the statute, the lobbyist is present, and legislative business is discussed, the gift of the meal may be accepted as one of the 12 permitted under the infrequent occasions statute (RCW 42.52.150)(5) and Advisory Opinion 1998 No. 5).

 back to top